TayKaiJun/gdrive_heroku/README.md

 ### Procfile

 Not entirely sure how this file is used, but my guess is that it will use the gunicorn library to launch the web app.
-What is important to note for now is that the `main:app:`
+What is important to note for now is that the `main:app` in

 ```
 web: gunicorn main:app --log-file -
 ```
-refers to the following "app" object in the `main.py` file
+refers to the following `app` object in the `main.py` file

 ```
 app = Flask(__name__)
 ```

-So, if the python file name is to be changed or "app" is renamed, be sure to update the Procfile accordingly or there will be error.
+So, if the python file name is to be changed or `app` is renamed, be sure to update the Procfile accordingly or there will be error.

 ### requirements.txt

 This file will be used by the Heroku engine to identify which libraries are needed to be pip installed.
-(For example, if we need the "deepaffects" package on our computers, we will use "pip install".
-But instead, to run it on Heroku, add "deepaffects" to the list in this file instead)
+(For example, if we need the `deepaffects` package on our computers, we usually do `pip install deepaffects`.
+But instead, to run it on Heroku, add `deepaffects` to the list in this file instead)

 ### runtime.txt